Domestic Violence

 Have you been charged with domestic violence in Washington State?
 Call Hale Law Enterprises today at (206) 207-4776 or contact us online to schedule a meeting with our domestic violence lawyer in Seattle!

-Understanding Domestic Violence Charges and Consequences
+Understanding the Impact of Domestic Violence Charges

 The ramifications of domestic violence are tied to the specific acts and whether they are considered felonies or misdemeanors.
 There are a variety of different “classes” of both felonies and misdemeanors, and you will need to talk with your Seattle domestic violence lawyer during your free consultation to discuss precisely which category your case falls under.